pip-01/CyberSec/Incident-Response-and-Forensics.md

 By understanding both cybersecurity incident response processes alongside forensic techniques—you’ll not only enhance your capability but also contribute meaningfully towards creating safer environments against evolving threats!

 Cybersecurity incident response and forensics is a structured approach to managing and mitigating the consequences of cybersecurity incidents.
 The goal is to handle the situation in a way that limits damage, reduces recovery time, and minimizes costs.
-Understanding this process involves several key stages:
+Understanding this process involves several key stages.

+---

 ### 1. Cybersecurity Incident Response